irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 - Supportive Smokey Sniper https://pd2builder.netlify.app/?s=5O5g0V008110-7102h14000h00&p=h&a=0&t=e&d=5
 Use your smoke to help with revives, objectives, or if you feel like situation is threatening enough.
 Insider assets is a great supportive skill, even if it's not viable on every heist.
 Aced swan song allows for both clutch moments and great damage bursts.
 Stockholm syndrome will elevate your survivability if your team did not bring enough doctor bags, and will allow for some additional crowd control if your stacks are high enough.
 Weapons to use:
 Any sniper rifles you prefer, 1600 are perfect for graze due to their breakpoints, but 950 lever actions have one of the best total damage outputs if you only reload them while empty, while using body economy skill.
 Secondary should be a sniper as well, preferably the North Star, as it allows for best DPS bursts against bulldozers.
+Use either tazer or a poison melee weapon for utility, or run weapon butt for highest concealment bonus, which is helpful for building conceled snipers.
+Keep total detection <25.

 # Stoic (2/5):